Manhattan: Geography

 A satellite image of Manhattan, bounded by the Hudson River to the west, the Harlem River to the north, the East River to the east, and New York Harbor to the south, with rectangular Central Park prominently visible.
 Roosevelt Island, in the East River, belongs to Manhattan.

-According to the United States Census Bureau, New York County has a total area of 33.6 sqmi, of which 22.8 sqmi is land and 10.8 sqmi (32%) is water.
+According to 2020 data from the United States Census Bureau, New York County had a total area of 33.859 sqmi, of which 22.656 sqmi is land and 11.203 sqmi (33.1%) is water.
 The northern segment of Upper Manhattan represents a geographic panhandle.
 Manhattan Island is 22.7 sqmi in area, 13.4 mi long and 2.3 mi wide, at its widest point, near 14th Street.

 The borough consists primarily of Manhattan Island, along with the Marble Hill neighborhood and several small islands, including Randalls Island and Wards Island and Roosevelt Island in the East River; and Governors Island and Liberty Island to the south in New York Harbor.